Work in progress.

 TODO

-When negating a resembling verb preceded by قَدْ there is some question about whether قَدْ is retained or dropped, but the stronger opinion seems to be that it may be kept, as proven by the following verse of poetry:
+When negating a stateful verb preceded by قَدْ there is some question about whether قَدْ is retained or dropped, but the stronger opinion seems to be that it may be kept, as proven by the following verse of poetry:

 وَقَدْ لَا تَعْدَمُ الْحَسْنَاءُ ذَامًا